ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - Additional Inputs
     - Default Input Value
   * - Typographic Noise
-    - Probability that a corrupted token contains the original token (e.g., if typically e -> r, the probability that e -> er)
+    - Probability that a corrupted token is inserted before the original token (e.g., if typically e -> r, the probability that e -> re)
     - 0.1
   * - Age miswriting
     - Possible perturbations of age (e.g., for [1, -1] and age of 7, the possible "incorrect" results will be 6 and 8)